Elmalı

 Formerly known as Kabalı and Emelas.

 Geography

 Elmalı is a small plateau at the head of a long upland valley in the Beydağları range of the western Taurus Mountains, surrounded by high peaks including the 2500m Elmalı Mountain.
 Aside from the town of Elmalı, the district includes two other small towns (Akçay and Yuva) as well as villages.
 The area is watered by streams running off the mountains.
 Although close to the Mediterranean, Elmalı is high in the mountains and has an inland climate of cold winters and hot summers, (although still much cooler than the coast).
-Near to Lake Avlan there is an area of cedar forest, rare in Turkey.
+Near Lake Avlan, there is an area of cedar forest, rare in Turkey.

-Villages
+Climate

+Elmalı has a hot-summer Mediterranean climate (Köppen: Csa), with hot, dry summers, and chilly, moderately wet, somewhat snowy winters.

+Composition

+There are 60 neighbourhoods in Elmalı District: